Why We Exist

 Unfortunately, the field of climate psychology and mental health is emergent, siloed, and drastically under-resourced, preventing effective care from reaching millions.

-In response, we built the Climate Care Collaborative—a coalition of internationally-recognized organizations and leaders in climate, mental health, social justice, academia, and communications who are dedicated to expanding, coalescing, and strengthening the field of climate-mental health.
+In response, we built the Climate Care Collaborative—a coalition of U.S.-based and internationally-recognized organizations and leaders in climate, mental health, social justice, academia, and communications who are dedicated to expanding, coalescing, and strengthening the field of climate-mental health.
 Together, we are working to magnify existing projects, grow philanthropic awareness, and redirect resources toward initiatives that ensure equitable care reaches the climate-impacted communities who need it.

 Our Initiatives